Valencia-oh/PKMN-Jade/README.md

 # Pokemon Jade

-Jade is very rough romhack based off the CSE engine for Pokecrystal.
+Jade is in development romhack based off the CSE engine for Pokecrystal.

 ## Implemented Features
 - ***ERASERHEAD BABY!!*** really just a joke mon, but I wanted to release a version with it usable